raven-computing/project-init/README.md

 bash <(curl -sL https://github.com/raven-computing/project-init/raw/v1-latest/bootstrap/install.sh)
 ```

 This will install the *run.sh* script in a non-temporary directory.
-After installation you can initialize a new software project by simply invoking the command:
+After installation you can initialize a new software project simply by invoking the command:

 ```bash
 project-init
 ```

-For more information about bootstrapping and installing the system please see the [bootstrap README](bootstrap/README.md).
+For more information about bootstrapping and installing the system please see the [Bootstrap README](bootstrap/README.md).

 ### Clone

-Alternatively, you can of course clone this repository and then simply run the **initmain.sh** script to setup a new project.
+Alternatively, you can of course clone this repository and then simply run the **initmain.sh** script to set up a new project.
 This is essentially what the bootstrap scripts do for you, while ensuring that you always use the latest stable version.
 If you use the **initmain.sh** script directly from a cloned repository, you have to remember to manually checkout the latest version.

 ## Compatibility